-- Allow directed graphs. - In all our algorithms, we will allow graphs to be directed. - Obviously, any algorithm that works on directed graphs will also work on undirected graphs.
+- Allow directed graphs. - In all our shortest path algorithms, we will allow graphs to be directed. - Obviously, any algorithm that works on directed graphs will also work on undirected graphs.
 Why? - Undirected graphs are a special case of directed graphs. - Negative edge weights are not allowed.
-Why? - If we have negative weights, then "shortest paths" may not be defined. - If we can find a cyclic path with negative weight, then repeating that path infinitely will lead to "shorter" and "shorter" paths. - If all weights are nonnegative, a shortest path never needs to include a cycle.
+Why? - With negative weights, "shortest paths" may not be defined. - If a cyclic path has negative weight, then repeating that path infinitely will lead to "shorter" and "shorter" paths. - If all weights are nonnegative, a shortest path never needs to include a cycle.